-Béchamel is one of the most classic sauces in Italian cuisine.
-It is a sauce made from butter, flour, and milk, flavored with nutmeg or pepper.
-Its creamy consistency and delicate flavor make it perfect for accompanying numerous dishes, from side dishes to lasagna.
+Béchamel is one of the most classic sauces of Italian cuisine.
+It is a sauce made from butter, flour and milk, flavored with nutmeg or pepper.
+Its creamy texture and delicate flavor make it perfect to accompany many dishes, from side dishes to lasagna.
 Béchamel can be easily prepared at home and stored in the refrigerator for several days.

-In a saucepan, melt the butter over moderate heat; add the flour, stirring with a whisk
+In a small saucepan, melt the butter over medium heat; add the flour while whisking

-Then pour in the cold milk all at once, continuing to stir until it starts to boil
+Then pour in the cold milk all at once, continuing to stir until it begins to boil

-Salt, reduce the heat, and cook for at least twenty minutes covered, stirring occasionally: the béchamel should not taste of flour
+Season with salt, reduce the heat and cook for at least twenty minutes covered, stirring occasionally: the béchamel must not have a floury taste

-Remove from heat, adjust the salt if necessary, and if desired, season with a pinch of nutmeg or pepper
+Remove from the heat, adjust the salt if necessary and, if desired, season with a pinch of nutmeg or pepper

 If the béchamel is too thick, add a little milk

-If too liquid, place on the heat, adding a floured knob of butter
+If too thin, put it back on the heat and add a knob of butter coated in flour

-This exquisite sauce, also known as mother sauce due to the numerous variations it has inspired, is essential for anyone who wants to dedicate themselves to cooking
+This exquisite sauce, also called a mother sauce because of the many variations it has inspired, is essential for anyone who wants to devote themselves to cooking

-For a richer béchamel, replace half of the milk with an equal amount of liquid cream; for a lighter béchamel, use half milk and half water
+For a richer béchamel, replace half of the milk with the same amount of heavy cream; for a lighter béchamel, use half milk and half water

 Store the béchamel in the refrigerator for up to 3 days

-Béchamel is a base sauce used in many Italian cuisine recipes
+Béchamel is a basic sauce used in many Italian recipes

 Italia